nextcloud/nextcloudpi/README.md

 NextCloudPi is a ready to use image for Raspberry Pi.

-This code also generates the [NextCloudPi ARM docker image](https://hub.docker.com/r/ownyourbits/nextcloudpi/).
+This code also generates the [NextCloudPi docker images](https://hub.docker.com/r/ownyourbits/nextcloudpi/).

 ## Features